pooji0401/WageGap_EDA_R/README.md

 Developed linear regression models with significant independent variables & evaluated their significance.

-Click the [script](https://drive.google.com/open?id=1TREqyt3YLkB77pp7ZHk-45HqmyatJnx-) to view thw HTML file.
+Click the [script](https://drive.google.com/open?id=1TREqyt3YLkB77pp7ZHk-45HqmyatJnx-) to view the PDF file.

 Please download the above PDF File to view the content.